Bealby/Milestone-Project-2/README.md

 - **Slack Forum/ Code Institute Tutorial:** The benevolent force that always provide advice and support when needed.
 - **Aaron Sinnott:** My Mentor for professional advice and good practice.
+- **Tim Nelson:** Code Institute Tutor for support with Maps Javascript Clustering and Info Windows.
 - **Friends and Family:** For User feedback.